By Tracy Sweely

 Perhaps somewhat prophetically, one of our early blogs in 2012 was about three low-cost or no-cost methods for building resilience into farming operations during challenging environmental conditions, such as during a Zombie Apocalypse.
 It was, of course, a tongue-in-cheek analogy for the unexpected difficulties of farming and a play on the many zombie apocalypse references in popular culture at the time.
 The ominous challenges of the Covid-19 pandemic are as close to apocalyptic as many of us have known in our lifetimes and so I was prompted to go back and reread the original post.
 I was surprised to find how apt it actually turned out to be, as well as how relevant the suggestions still are.

 My original blog post focused on methods farmers can use for buffering unstable climatic conditions.
 I described three methods that were either low-cost or no-cost.
 They included diversification of crops and varieties, growing regionally appropriate crops and growing crops that store well in the ground or after harvest.
 While these are still relevant strategies, aside from the additional food safety measures needed, the pandemic has created a suite of economic challenges for small farmers.
-Primarily in their ability to sell their products at a time when their usual markets have suddenly and unexpectedly evaporated.
+Primarily in their ability to sell their products at a time when their usual markets, as well as up-and-coming marketing opportunities, have suddenly and unexpectedly evaporated.

 While grocery stores necessarily stayed open, initial pandemic lockdowns were especially hard on the farmers markets that small farmers heavily rely upon to sell their produce.
 Once farmers markets were finally able to open, conditions were solidly in place for limited consumer participation.
 Reluctance to be in crowds and social distancing measures created conditions for low turnout.
 But farmers are creative and market organizers responded with strategies that have become the new normal for consumers.
 Reservations for shopping at farmers markets, and especially curbside pick-up have become effective strategies to which consumers have responded positively.